Rison8/OpenAi_bot_story_studypoints/README.md

-# ai horror story webapp setup
+# OpenAi bot story and study points webapp setup
 Setting up a webapp for a three sentence ai horror story generated from topic from user

 requires free accounts with: Openai.com & pythonanywhere.com